Unskilledcrab/Hierarchy/README.md

 We get all other nodes that are at the same level as this node
 Person: 13 'Financial Project 1: Lead'

-We get all descendant nodes of this node
+We get all descendant nodes of this node (Breadth First)
 Person: 19 'Financial Project 2: Member 1'
 Person: 20 'Financial Project 2: Member 2'
 Person: 21 'Financial Project 2: Member 3'